spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 For match_relative_fit, match_default_fit, and match_2dhist_fit, the following parameters are used:

-fitgeom": "rshift",
+fitgeom": "rscale",
     As used above, this is ignored for pipeline products.

 searchrad: float (*default=125*)
     The search radius for a match (in units of the tangent plane).

 separation: float (*default=4.0*)
-    The  minimum  separation in the tangent plane (in units of the tangent plane) for sources in the image and reference catalogs in order to be considered to be disctinct sources.
+    The minimum separation in the tangent plane (in units of the tangent plane) for sources in the image and reference catalogs in order to be considered to be distinct sources.
 Objects closer together than ``separation`` distance are removed from the image and reference coordinate catalogs prior to matching.

 tolerance: float (*default=2.0*)
     The matching tolerance (in units of the tangent plane) after applying an initial solution derived from the ``triangles`` algorithm.